rashidalabri/strif/README.md

     - Dataset of interruptions that have substituted one or more repeat sequence bases

 ### Calculating performance metrics

 You can calculate metrics on the generated datasets using `metrics.py` in the `scripts` directory.
-The only argument is a path to a directory, such as `datasets/` where the generated datasets was created.
+The only argument is a path to a directory, such as `datasets/` where the generated datasets were created.

 ```
 python metrics.py <DATASET_DIR>
 ```

-The script will output a file `overall_stats.tsv` in the dataset directory containing a summary of metrics on each dataset.
+The script will output a file `overall_stats.tsv` in the datasets directory containing a summary of metrics on each dataset.

 ### Optimizing alignment parameters

-You can find optimal aligning parameters for `strif profile` by running `optimize.py` in the `scripts` directory.
-The only argument is a path to a dataset.
+You can find optimal alignment parameters for `strif profile` by running `optimize.py` in the `scripts` directory.
+The only argument is a path to a training dataset.
 This will be any directory within the datasets directory.
 It is recommended to run this on `datasets/comprehensive_train`.

 ```
 python optimize.py <DATASET_DIR>/<NAME_OF_DATASET>